 - More interest – You’ll have to pay more interest on the loan than you otherwise would have if you paid it off earlier.

 - Increased risk – When considering whether to pay mortgage or invest, consider your own risk tolerance.
 The stock market can be volatile.
 Yes, there is more upside, but potentially far greater risk of losing your money.

 Sale-Leasebacks to Help You Invest

 Should I pay off my mortgage or invest?
 There’s an easy answer—with interest rates at historic lows and investment markets booming, for most parties, investing extra money instead of paying off your mortgage is likely the smartest financial decision.

-And with Easy Knock, we can give you access to additional cash so that you can invest and plan for retirement.
+And with a Sale-Leaseback, you can get access to additional cash so that you can invest and plan for retirement.

-Start by selling your home to us, converting your home equity to cash, and leasing your home back.
+Start by selling your home, converting your home equity to cash, and leasing your home back.
 With the cash from your home equity, your mortgage gets paid off and you get the rest of the cash to figure out your next steps without the hassle and rush of moving out.

 If you have extra money burning a hole in your pocket, you may be debating whether it’s a smarter financial strategy to pay off your mortgage or invest.
 If you are still unsure of smart financial strategies, after reading this article, consult a financial advisor to discuss your options.

 - Investopedia.
 Should I Invest or Pay off My Mortgage? https://www.investopedia.com/ask/answers/05/052205.asp

 - S&P Global.
 S & P 500 returns to halve in the coming decade – Goldman Sachs. https://www.spglobal.com/marketintelligence/en/news-insights/latest-news-headlines/s-p-500-returns-to-halve-in-coming-decade-8211-goldman-sachs-59439981